saidunazar/saidunazar.github.io/README.md

 #### CGI | Consultant

 > Leading and overseeing UI development for AWS payments pod.
-Analysis, design and development of current and new react components.
+Analyse, design and development of existing and new react components.
 Working alongside DevOps engineers to setup CI/CD pipeline.
 Code reviews and mentoring of junior developers for the team.

 #### Allianz | Senior Software Engineer